jerankda/jerankda/README.md

 # Hi there, I'm Daniel 👋

-**Software Engineering Student** |  Passionate about building innovative software solutions
+Passionate about building innovative software solutions
-Based in Stuttgart | 21 years old
+Based in Wolfsburg | 21 years old

 ---